 Change of Control Provisions.
 In the event of a "sale event," as defined in the 2022 Plan, awards under the 2022 Plan may be assumed, continued or substituted.
 In the event that awards are not assumed, continued or substituted, except as otherwise provided by the compensation committee in the award agreement, upon the effective time of the sale event, all awards with time-based conditions will become vested and exercisable upon the sale event, and awards with conditions and restrictions relating to the attainment of performance goals may become vested and non-forfeitable in connection with a sale event in the compensation committee's discretion or to the extent specified in the relevant award agreement.
-In addition, the Company may make or provide for payment, in cash or in kind, to participants holding stock options and stock appreciation rights equal to the difference between the per share cash consideration and the exercise price of the stock options or stock appreciation, such option or stock appreciation right with an exercise price equal to or greater than the per share cash consideration, such option or stock appreciation right shall be cancelled for no consideration).
+In addition, the Company may make or provide for payment, in cash or in kind, to participants holding stock options and stock appreciation rights equal to the difference between the per share cash consideration and the exercise price of the stock options or stock appreciation rights (provided that, in the case of an option or stock appreciation right shall be cancelled for no consideration).
 The compensation committee shall also have the option to make or provide for a payment, in cash or in kind, to grantees holding other awards in an amount equal to the per share cash consideration multiplied by the number of vested shares under such awards.
 All awards will terminate in connection with a sale event unless they are assumed by the successor entity.